California school bus crash injures driver, 11 children

 Authorities had previously said 13 people were hurt in the accident.
 The circumstances of the crash were not immediately clear but Dunn said it did not appear that another vehicle was involved.

-The bus was left standing about 20 feet off the road, leaning against a eucalyptus tree, where firefighters took some 15 minutes to extricate the driver from the wreckage.
+The bus was left standing about 20 feet (6 meters) off the road, leaning against a eucalyptus tree, where fire-fighters took some 15 minutes to extricate the driver from the wreckage.

 A spokeswoman for the school said the students were on their way home when the bus crashed.
 She said all the students had been reunited with their parents, either at hospitals or at home.